junxit/us-congress-bills-114/bill.md

 ---
 legis-num: S. 2971
-congress: 114th CONGRESS
+congress: One Hundred Fourteenth Congress of the United States of America
 session: 2nd Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 2971

-That the bill from the Senate (S. 2971) entitled “An Act to authorize the National Urban Search and Rescue Response System.”, do pass with the following
+> To authorize the National Urban Search and Rescue Response System.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title